The legal basis for accounting is the Commercial Code (HGB).

 The accounts and annual financial statements of large and medium-sized corporations must be checked once a year by an auditor.

-Companies required to keep double-entry accounts are obliged at the beginning of their activities to enter their assets and liabilities in a register (inventory) and run a stock check at the end of each financial year.
+Generally at the beginning of their activities, companies are obliged to use double-entry bookkeeping to enter their assets and liabilities in a register (inventory) and run a stock check at the end of each year.

 The details to be recorded include the name and address of the supplier or customer and the usual commercial description of the goods, including their price.

-Fully qualified merchants or non-merchants who are required to keep double-entry books must draw up and submit annual accounts to the local tax office at the end of every financial year.
+Companies or sole traders who are required to do double-entry bookkeeping must draw up and submit annual accounts to the local tax office by the end of every financial year.
 If no separate tax account is drawn up, the commercial valuations must be adjusted to reflect the taxation rules by way of additions or remarks.
 As a minimum, the annual accounts must include a profit and loss account and a balance sheet.

-For the purposes of preparing the balance sheet, every business must draw up an inventory by a given date (end of the financial year, e.g. 31 December).
+For the purpose of preparing the balance sheet, every company must do an inventory by a given date (end of the financial year, e.g. 31 December).

-The balance sheet and the profit and loss account make up the annual financial statements.
-Corporations must supplement this with notes giving additional details; large and medium-sized corporations also have to produce a management report.
+Balance sheet and profit and loss statement make up the annual financial statements.
+Corporations must add appendix giving additional details; large and medium-sized corporations also have to produce a management report.
 Small companies must draw up their annual accounts within six months, others within three months of the end of the financial year.

-The balance sheet must be drawn up in the form of accounts.
+The balance sheet has to be produced in the form of account.
 The layout and breakdown of the balance sheet and the profit and loss account are laid down by law.